Do I Have an Age Discrimination Case?

 Contact Weisberg Cummings for a Free Consultation

-If you feel you may have an age discrimination case, an experienced age discrimination lawyer can help.
+If you feel you may have an age discrimination case, an experienced age discrimination lawyer might help.
 At Weisberg Cummings, P.C., our team can handle many employment claims for Pennsylvania workers, including:

 Our team has more than 40 years of combined experience to bring real-world experience to your case.
 We are happy to work with you to discuss your options.
 Contact us today for a free consultation!